Skip to main content

 Dialog

-Use Dialog when
+Use a modal Dialog when

-Avoid Dialog when
+Avoid using a modal Dialog when

 • the content is extensive or complex